 It is spoken not only in Spain, but also in most Central and Latin American countries, as well as the Caribbean islands.
 What’s more, Spanish is spoken by 58 million people in the U.S. and is a state language, along with English, in Puerto Rico.
 Life in the country is impossible without communication with locals.
 Moreover, if you intend to live in Spain for a long period, only Spanish will help you to use the opportunities provided.

 Knowledge of Spanish is required everywhere.
 You will not find a job, you cannot even go shopping or order food, for example.
 Besides, language acquisition is an important skill.
+You can begin by learning the basics, such as the days of the week in Spanish, and then gradually learn the sentence construction.
 Speaking Spanish, you can perform the following actions:

 - travel and feel like home in any Spanish-speaking country;